-Does this decision procedure? require consultation through the Special Consultative No Is there funding in t he current Annual Plan for these actions?
-No Are the recommer plans? ndations inconsistent with any of Council's policies or No The recommendation ons contribute to Goal 5: A Driven and Enabling Council The recommendation Strategy ons contribute to the outcomes of the Driven and Ena bling Council The recommendatic Driven and Enabling ons contribute to the achievement of action/actions in a pl Council Strategy an under the able Council to exercise governance by reviewing financial rmance and provide accountability for these to the public. performance Contribution to strategic direction and to social, economic, environmental and cultural well- As above.
+Does this decision procedure? require consultation through the Special Consultative No Is there funding in the current Annual Plan for these actions?
+Are the recommendations inconsistent with any of Council's policies or plans?
+The recommendatio ns contribute to Goal 5: A Driven and Enabling Council The recommendation Strategy ons contribute to the outcomes of the Driven and Ena bling Council The recommendations contribute to the achievement of action/actions in a plan under the Driven and Enabling Council Strategy able Council to exercise governance by reviewing financial rmance and provide accountability for these to the public. performance Contribution to strategic direction and to social, economic, environmental and cultural well-being As above.